databendlabs/databend/docs/doc/11-integrations/20-gui-tool/04-redash.md

 3. Configure your Databend data source.

     - Username: `root`.
-No password is required if you log in to a local instance of Databend with `root`.
+No password is required if you log into a local instance of Databend with `root`.
     - Host: `host.docker.internal`
     - Port: `8000`
     - Database: `default`